sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/datamodel/types.md

 - `ellapsedTime`, how long the vessel has been racing.
 - `timestampUnixMS`, **REQUIRED**, the Unix epoch timestamp that the data was collected.

-## TODO:
-VMG, CMG, VMC?
-Where does scraped data fit in to this?